derikb/osr-random-generator/tableformat.md

 		{ "label": "Goblins", "weight": 6 }
 	]

-Alternately, it could be formatted as:
+Alternately (which makes the result easier to scan), it could be formatted as:

 	{
 		"Orcs": { "weight": 1 },